 People with high cholesterol live the longest.
-This truth may be difficult for the average person to understand since conventional medicine, “nutrition experts,” and the media have unfairly demonized this natural, life-sustaining molecule.
-To fully understand the beauty of cholesterol, it is important to learn its function in the human body.
+This truth may be difficult for the average person to understand since conventional medicine, nutrition “experts,” and the media have unfairly demonized this natural, life-sustaining molecule.
+To fully understand the beauty of cholesterol, it is important to learn its many vital roles in the human body.

-- Cholesterol is the body’s repair substance, nature’s way of repairing damage including tears and irritations in the arteries.
+- Cholesterol is the body’s repair substance, nature’s way of repairing damage, including tears and irritations in the arteries.

 - It is an essential component of all cell membranes.
-Without cholesterol our cells would not be able to communicate with each other or transport various molecules into and out of the cell.
+Without cholesterol, our cells would not be able to communicate with each other or transport various molecules into and out of the cell.
 As a result, our bodies would lose critical functions.